ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel-2/deployment.md

 - `git remote add` creates new Git remotes.
 - `prod` is the remote name.
 The name is your choice; I chose `prod` because we'll use this remote for production code.
 - `ssh` is the protocol used to connect to the server.
 This should stay as is.
-- `laravel` is the name of the server-side user you will create (in a few articles) to administer your web app.
+- `laravel` is the name of the serverside user you will create (in a few articles) to administer your web app.
 - `laravel_git` is the SSH Host created above for pushing code to your production server.
   It must exactly match the `Host` field used in [the previous section](#ssh-config).

-- `/home/laravel/repo/laravel.git` is the path, on the server, to the server-side Git repo storing your web app.
+- `/home/laravel/repo/laravel.git` is the path, on the server, to the serverside Git repo storing your web app.

 {{< details summary="Need to update the remote's URL?" >}}
 You can use `git remote set-url` anytime you need to update or edit the `prod` remote's URL on your development machine: